All Guides

 For a simple snack, sprinkle matcha salt over freshly made popcorn.
 It gives the popcorn a Japanese-style flavour with almost no extra work.

-You can usually find matcha powder at Japanese grocery stores, some health food shops or online.
+You can usually find matcha powder at Japanese grocery stores, Japanese cafes that sell matcha powder, or online.
 For matcha salt, you do not need expensive ceremonial matcha.
-A Japanese matcha made for cooking is enough here, because matcha salt is used as a seasoning in small amounts.
+A Japanese matcha made for cooking is enough.

-Avoid sweetened matcha powders for matcha salt.
+Avoid sweetened matcha latte powders here.
 Choose matcha powder where the ingredient is just matcha powder.
-Sweetened matcha latte powders will not work well here.

-Keep matcha salt in a small airtight container away from heat, light and moisture.
-Matcha's colour and aroma can fade over time, so it is best enjoyed while it still smells fresh.
+Store matcha salt in a small airtight container away from heat, light and moisture, and use it while the aroma is still fresh.

 Matcha salt served as a simple Japanese seasoning